-Due to high demand, all holidays at A House for Essex are sold via a ballot.
-Each ballot offers you the chance to purchase a 2- or 3- night stay, for up to 4 people.
-The latest ballot has closed.
-Do sign up to our newsletter to get updates on future A House for Essex ballots, and other news from Living Architecture.
+The latest ballot for nights at A House for Essex has now closed.
+Sign up to our newsletter to get updates on future A House for Essex ballots, and other news from Living Architecture.

 A House for Essex is designed to evoke a tradition of wayside and pilgrimage chapels in the landscape.
 It is a singular building, appearing as a small, beautifully crafted object amongst the trees and fields.

 The house does not attempt to mimic the appearance or materials of existing buildings in the local village of Wrabness.
 Instead, it offers a unique addition.
 Its materials and forms are sympathetic to the site and the area’s sense of remoteness.
 For example, hand-made tiles relate tonally to the landscape while the building’s simple pitched roof forms echo simple agricultural buildings and farmhouses.

 The form of the house is solid and barn-like.
 A series of simple, house forms step up in scale from the entrance to the main living room space.
 Each of these spaces is expressed externally as a volume in its own right.
 The building gets higher as it steps down the hill with the tallest volume at the lowest point.
 It therefore presents two different faces, a modestly scaled entrance porch to the south and a taller more formal frontage to the north.

 Visitors entering the house from the south pass through a series of spaces that become increasingly formal, culminating in a double-height living room lined with decorative timber panelling and Grayson Perry´s richly coloured tapestries.
 Upstairs there are two bedrooms which have views across the landscape to the east and west.